OpenIMIS

-openIMIS is an open source Insurance Management Information System, jointly funded by the Swiss Agency for Development and Cooperation (SDC) and the German Federal Ministry for Economic Cooperation and Development. openIMIS provides schemes and insurance plans for reimbursement of health care providers like hospitals, physicians and pharmacies.
+openIMIS is an open source software which supports the administration of health financing and social protection schemes such as unconditional cash transfers and health insurances.
+It is jointly funded by the Swiss Agency for Development and Cooperation (SDC) and the German Federal Ministry for Economic Cooperation and Development. openIMIS provides tools to set up schemes and insurance plans for reimbursement of health care providers like hospitals, physicians and pharmacies.
+Social protection programmes can use openIMIS to manage the distribution of financial of in-kind benefits to specific target groups, especially poverty population.

 The openIMIS initiative is a group of partners who support and expand the global reach of openIMIS1.
 It supports the development of Universal Health Coverage (UHC) and Universal Social Protection (USP) for the poor. openIMIS contributes to achieving the Sustainable Development Goals (SDGs): especially SDG 1:"End poverty in all its forms everywhere"2, and more specifically 1.3 "Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable" and [SDG 3], target 3.8 "Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all".

 The Sector Programme Social Protection of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) works for the German Development Cooperation (GDC) under the commission of the Federal Ministry for Economic Cooperation and Development (BMZ).
-It manages the community around openIMIS.
+It manages the community around openIMIS. openIMIS is officially recognized as a Digital Public Good.